 I’m so relieved and happy to have passed my ice dance test tonight!
 I was worried that I wasn’t as ready as I was for my last test.
-My coach thought I was testing a few weeks from now and was surprised to hear that the test was this Friday.
+Coach Ty thought I was testing a few weeks from now and was surprised to hear that the test was this Friday.
 When he said, “I thought we were testing at the end of the month but it will be OK,” I was thinking, I hope so!

-Last week I fell during one of our dances together and even managed to take my coach down, a super-rare event which must have taken some really misplaced skating on my part.
+Last week I fell during one of our dances together and even managed to take Ty down, a super-rare event which must have taken some really misplaced skating on my part.
 So this week my ice dancing was rather tentative and wimpy.
 Another skater videoed our dance and I was unhappy to see that I was hardly pushing or extending my legs at all.

 Friday we skated the dance together about six times.
 After the last one he said, “That was pretty good.
 Except for the tripping, and the weak arms…” Sigh.
 There was so much I could still do to make the dance better.
 On that last dance I’d stumbled a bit on a progressive step and I’d been thinking of other things than maintaining the space between us with my arms.
 He’d given my too-relaxed arms a little shake a couple of times to remind me to push against him.